Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Deep Learning Techniques for COVID-19 Detection

 \section{Deep Learning Techniques for COVID-19 Detection}

-Traditional machine learning and DL are the two significant branches of AI, but DL is essentially a more advanced version of traditional machine learning (ML).
-Various DL networks have been extensively used to diagnose the COVID-19 accurately using many public databases.
+Conventional machine learning and DL are the two main branches of AI, but DL is essentially a more advanced version of conventional ML.
+Various DL network architectures have been extensively used in research papers to diagnose the COVID-19 accurately using publicly available databases.

-DL architectures, namely convolutional neural networks (CNNs), recurrent neural networks (RNNs), Autoencoders (AEs), deep belief networks (DBNs), generative adversarial networks (GANs), and hybrid networks such as CNN-RNN and CNN-AE have been developed for automated detection of COVID-19.
-Figure \ref{fig:three} exhibits the subcategories of DL networks.
+Many of well-known DL architectures, such as convolutional neural networks (CNNs), recurrent neural networks (RNNs), Autoencoders (AEs), deep belief networks (DBNs), generative adversarial networks (GANs), and also some hybrid networks such as CNN-RNN and CNN-AE have been developed for automated detection of COVID-19.
+Figure \ref{fig:three} shows the subcategories of DL networks.